import all python add-ons etc that will be needed later on

 (ii) Infection period#

-This example is that of calculating the mean time that a person is infected with a disease.
+The mean time that a person is infected with a disease is calculated.
 Suppose that you are infected at time \(t\), and that the chance that you are no longer infected in the next small time interval \(\delta t\), is \(a\delta t\), where \(a\) is a constant depending on the type of disease.
 This is the rate constant with which the disease will die out.
 If \(p(t)\) is the chance that you were infected at time \(t\), during the time \(t + \delta t\) this changes to \(p(t + \delta t) = p(t)(1 - a\delta t) + O(\delta t^2)\), which is the chance of being infected at time \(t\) multiplied by the chance of remaining infected during the following time \(\delta t\).
 The term \(O(\delta t^2)\) means that terms in \(\delta t^2\) and higher are ignored because they are so small (see Chapter 5 for ‘big O’ notation).
 Subtracting \(p(t)\) from both sides and dividing by \(\delta t\) gives

 Forming the differential with the limit \(\delta t \to 0\) gives